opf/openproject/docs/system-admin-guide/integrations/one-drive/README.md

 ![Delete a SharePoint integration from OpenProject system settings](openproject_system_guide_delete_onedrive_storage.png)

+> [!IMPORTANT]
-> **Important:** Deleting a file storage as an instance administrator will also delete all settings and links between
+> Deleting a file storage as an instance administrator will also delete all settings and links between
 > work packages and OneDrive/SharePoint files/folders.
 This means that should you want to reconnect your
 > OneDrive/SharePoint instance with OpenProject, you will need complete the entire setup process once again.